dssg/aequitas/tests/README.md

 `./run_tests.sh`

 The script will run all defined tests in a virtual environment and output the coverage report in the terminal.
+It will also add an xml file of the coverage report `cov.xml` to the base folder.